 If you can think about conflict as a pitfall of doing business rather than a disaster, you can treat it with the same detachment you would other business matters.
 The bottom line should be efficiency.
 Mediation helps to view conflict in a different light.
 At BCS, we approach conflict with psychoanalytical, mathematical and legal tools to uncover solutions to complex problems.
 Mediation is a process directed by the parties and facilitated by a neutral mediator.
 Because the process is directed by the parties, rather than the courts, it can lead to creative solutions like mergers, buyouts and restorative justice.

 How We Can Help

 At Boileau Conflict Solutions we are a group of well-educated mediators and negotiators with financial, legal and psychological backgrounds who can mediate all business disputes and business relationships.
 We use unique approaches informed by game theory, psychoanalysis and communication theory and rely on best practices and negotiation theory to optimize the results you want and need.
 We offer mediation and negotiation, including individual consultation for our clients who need help achieving the best deal and protecting important relationships (sometimes called deal mediation).
 We also do corporate mediation within organizations.
 Corporate mediation is a facilitative open process where the mediator encourages resolution and growth in perspective.
 We mediate in a variety of business environments and at every stage of the dispute, from preventative mediation to establish good policy in beginning start-ups, to ongoing conflict management (whether unions are present or not).
 We can help resolve your dispute at urgent notice and in a fast and efficient manner if necessary.
 The business mediation settlement rate is high.
-Please contact us at our offices in Boulder CO, Campbell, CA, Irvine CA and Beverly Hills, CA, to see how we can help.
+Please contact us at our offices in Boulder CO, Campbell, CA, Irvine CA and San Diego, CA, to see how we can help.
 We are also available via Zoom, Facetime and telephone and can resolve disputes remotely.